An Electrician’s Guide To Our Galaxy—Living On Universal Bandwidth

-Chapter One–Ground Zero
+Chapter Two–Ground Zero

 The number 42 is significant in the book The Hitchhiker’s Guide To The Galaxy, by Douglas Adams.